bitnami/charts/bitnami/wordpress-intel/README.md

 ## Persistence

-The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image stores the WordPress data and configurations at the `/bitnami` path of the container.
+The [Bitnami WordPress Intel](https://github.com/bitnami/bitnami-docker-wordpress-intel) image stores the WordPress data and configurations at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.

 If you encounter errors when working with persistent volumes, refer to our [troubleshooting guide for persistent volumes](https://docs.bitnami.com/kubernetes/faq/troubleshooting/troubleshooting-persistence-volumes/).